BabaMaajid/Machine-Learning-Algorithms/docker_tutorials.md

 # Benifits of Containerization
  - **Portabillity**: Containers are  portable across different systems and platforms
  - **Scalabilty** : Contianrs can be easily scaled horizontally by running multiple instances of the same container across a cluster of machines.
- - **Efficiency**:P Conatiners are lightweight and have minimal overhead comapreds to traditional VMs. they share the same host OS, which reduces resource consumption an allows foir faster startup times.
+ - **Efficiency**: Conatiners are lightweight and have minimal overhead compared to traditional VMs. they share the same host OS, which reduces resource consumption an allows for faster startup times.
  - **Consistency**: Contianers ensure consistent behaviour across different environments.
-Since the entire runtime environment is bundled within the container, there are fewer dependencies or conflicts with the underlying syetm, leading more predictable behavaiour.
+Since the entire runtime environment is bundled within the container, there are fewer dependencies or conflicts with the underlying OS, leading more predictable behavaiour.
 - **DevOps Enablement**: Continerization facilitates the adoptation of DevOps practices by providing a standardized and reproducible deployment unit.
 -